 For the $40.00 charge, one tooth may be dressed, there may be antibiotics prescribed to treat the infection, or, if required, the tooth may be pulled out.
 This service does not include any ongoing treatment to the tooth such as fillings or root canals, dentures or orthodontic treatment.

 For all dental services always ask for a cost estimate before treatment.
-Quotes may also be provided for Work & Income NZ financial assistance towards dental treatment.
+Quotes may also be provided for Work & Income NZ(external link) financial assistance towards dental treatment.